 That’s part of the deal.

-Stories about weird science, offbeat history and ingenious design.
+Smith Journal is released every three month and, in a nutshell, contains stories about weird science, offbeat history and ingenious design.

 The minds behind Smith want to create something they'd be happy to read themselves.

 Something that bridges the divide between makers and thinkers.
 Something that informs and is inspired by their own curiosity.